Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: Introduction

 Our focus in this work is on gravitational EFTs that feature an Abelian gauge symmetry.
 We refer to the Abelian gauge field as the photon.
-We consider an EFT arising below the Planck scale $M$, the \textit{ultraviolet} EFT, that features a charged particle.
+We consider an EFT arising below the Planck scale $M_{\rm P}\equiv M$, the \textit{ultraviolet} EFT, that features a charged particle.
 We consider charged particles with spin $0,\frac{1}{2},1$ and arbitrary spacetime dimensions $\d$.

 The sub-Planckian EFT features, in general, local four-photon operators that we denote here collectively as $F^4$.
 The $F^4$ coefficient $\alpha_{\rm UV}$ encapsulates the subPlanckian effects from the superPlanckian UV completion.
 Depending on the spacetime dimension, loops of charged particles may renormalize the $F^4$ operators, in which case the value $\alpha_{\rm UV}$ is understood as the value of the coefficient at the Planck scale.
+As a first step, we will compute at one-loop this $F^4$ renormalization flow, that occurs regardless of whether the particle is massless or massive.